JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

-By default, the plugin uses the [Yarn](https://yarnpkg.com/lang/en/) package manager to download and install npm dependencies.
+By default, the plugin uses a separate instance of the [Yarn](https://yarnpkg.com/lang/en/) package manager to download and install npm dependencies.
 It works out of the box without additional configuration, but you can [tune it to specific needs](#yarn).

-You can also use [npm](https://www.npmjs.com/) as your package manager instead.
-This makes the overall setup of your project easier, as you have one less tool to manage.
+You can also work with npm dependencies directly using the [npm](https://www.npmjs.com/) package manager instead.
 To use npm as your package manager, in your `gradle.properties` file, set the following property:

 ```none
 kotlin.js.yarn=false